Original story on tv-bee, re-posted Lily Tredwell, July 2021

 36. Holland

 “Together with a friend we went to Amsterdam and had a blast.
 We visited just about every coffee place they have there and they have many.
 When we were walking around the city we noticed that everyone was cycling.
 It didn’t matter if it was cold, windy, or raining.”
 “But what really amazed us were the couple of hundred parked bicycles outside the Amsterdam Central Station.
-We just could understand how one can know which one is his after you parked it there.”
+We just couldn’t understand how one can know which one is his after you parked it there.”

 37. Siesta